Broncos' Bolles practicing after leg injury

 Bolles suffered the injury on a 5-yard run by Jamaal Charles when Cowboys' defensive tackle Brian Price fell on Bolles' left leg in the third quarter.
 Bolles stayed down on the ground following the play as the Broncos' medical staff examined his leg and was then taken to the locker room on a cart as he raised his arms to acknowledge the crowd.

-"It was something Sunday night ... it was something, I love this game and it was something I thought this game was going to end sooner than I thought for the season,'' Bolles said after Thursday's practice.
+"It was something Sunday night ... it was something, I love this game, and it was something I thought this game was going to end sooner than I thought for the season,'' Bolles said after Thursday's practice.
 "Then they were telling me they didn't really know what my diagnosis was ... but then I know I was going to be able to come back to it.''

 Broncos coach Vance Joseph has said Bolles is "week-to-week.''
 Bolles was initially checked for an Achilles tendon injury and then was evaluated Monday morning to see if he had a fracture.